Importance

 AOT has established comprehensive evaluation mechanisms for anti-corruption management, conducted by both internal and external entities.
 Internally, the Corporate Compliance and Anti-Corruption Department is responsible for monitoring and assessing the Company’s anti-corruption performance and reports directly to the President.
 In addition, the Internal Audit Office conducts independent audits and reports directly to the Audit Committee to ensure transparency and adherence to good governance principles.

 Externally, anti-corruption performance assessments are carried out under the Integrity and Transparency Assessment (ITA) framework, administered by the Office of the National Anti-Corruption Commission (NACC).
-In fiscal year 2024, AOT achieved a score of 88.60 under this national integrity evaluation
+In fiscal year 2025, AOT achieved a score of 94.50 under this national integrity evaluation

 Organizational Culture Promotion and Business Ethics Training Activities

-AOT regularly organizes activities to promote business ethics, anti-corruption practices, and the reinforcement of corporate values on an annual basis.
+AOT regularly organizes activities to promote business ethics, anti-corruption and bribery practices, and the reinforcement of corporate values on an annual basis.
 These initiatives include awareness campaigns, special lectures, study visits, and training programs, which are held at a minimum frequency of one activity per month, totaling at least 12 activities per fiscal year.
 The formats of these activities are as follows:

 - AOT Anti-Corruption Day Project